Osteopathy – Overview

 - Chronic migraine

-Like medical doctors, we rely very much on history.
-Asking the proper questions can unmask about 80-90% of the root of the problem.
-I ask patients about their activities — both at home and at work — and I also want to know about their diet, sleep patterns, and how they handle stress.
-This is followed by a thorough physical, a look at any imaging studies or lab work, and then a presumptive diagnosis is made.
-I monitor the individual carefully while starting treatment to gauge whether there are any improvements, which would confirm the diagnosis.
+Like medical doctors, osteopathic physicians also rely on the patient’s medical history.
+Most osteopathy practitioners ask patients about their activities — both at home and at work — as well as about their diet, sleep patterns, and how they handle stress.
+This is followed by a thorough physical examination, including any necessary imaging studies or lab work, in order to make a diagnosis.
+Moreover, the patients are carefully monitored during and after treatment to evaluate any improvements to confirm the diagnosis.

 Our approach is to step back and assess the entire patient.
 Symmetry, ease and efficiency of movement are noted.
 We do a neurologic and orthopedic examination — not just for the presenting area but also for all the areas that may influence or be affected by the painful part.